the TA Series

 Time-Aligned Reversed Null Response

-Fig 4 – RT1C wired in Reversed Phase
+Fig 4 – RT1C wired in Reversed Phase.
+No smoothing above 500Hz.

 The proof of time-alignment lies in the response when the RT1C is wired in Reversed Phase.
 In the Violet plot in Fig 4, the tip of the null is -40dB below the fundamental.
 This indicates that the W5-1685 and the RT1C are time-aligned.
 The response looks exactly the same when I time-aligned the RS180s with Dayton H812 horn lens previously.